Categorical properties and homological conjectures for bounded extensions of algebras: Introduction

 The singularity category also captures the stable homological features of an algebra $A$ (\cite{Buch21}).
 Denote by $\stgp{A}$ the stable category of finitely generated Gorenstein projective $A$-modules.
 Following \cite{Buch21}, there is a natural triangle functor $F:\stgp{A}\rightarrow \Sg(A)$ which is always fully faithful, and $F$ is an equivalence if and only if $A$ is Gorenstein (see also \cite{Hap91}).
 Inspired by this, Bergh, J{\o}rgensen, and Oppermann (\cite{BJO15}) defined the \emph{Gorenstein defect category} as the Verdier quotient and proved that $A$ is Gorenstein if and only if $\Gdef(A)=0$.
 This means that the Gorenstein defect category of $A$ measures how far the algebra $A$ is from being Gorenstein.

 The essential image of the functor $F$ is also clear.
-Denote by $\fGd{A}$ the full subcategory of $\Db{\modcat{A}}$ formed by those complexes quasi-isomorphic to bounded complexes of Gorenstein projective modules, that is, $\fGd{A}$ is the thick subcategory of $\Db{\modcat{A}}$ generated by $\gpmodcat{A}$, see \cite[Theorem 2.7]{LHZ22}.
+Denote by $\fGd{A}$ the full subcategory of $\Db{\modcat{A}}$ formed by all complexes which are quasi-isomorphic to bounded complexes of Gorenstein projective modules, that is, $\fGd{A}$ is the thick subcategory of $\Db{\modcat{A}}$ generated by $\gpmodcat{A}$, see \cite[Theorem 2.7]{LHZ22}.
 The following triangle equivalence